How to Maintain Your Antique, Vintage and Modern Jewelry

 Paste, Foil-Backed Stones, or Pearls Set With Glue

-Cleaning paste or foil-backed stones can cause permanent damage.
-Water can get trapped, causing permanent discoloring and clouding.
-Avoid cleaning them with any kind of liquid (including water).
+Cleaning paste or foil-backed stones can cause permanent damage with any kind of chemical or even just water.
+Water can get trapped, causing permanent discoloration and/or clouding.
 Use a gentle (UNTREATED) cloth to wipe away any surface dirt.

 It may surprise you to know that some fine antique antique pieces with pearls set without prongs, may in fact be "glued" in.
 Do not soak or use water to clean these pieces as you may cause the pearls to come loose.